On the complexity of the free space of a translating box in R^3: Introduction

 In this paper we consider the case in which the robot is either a ``flat'' convex polygon or a convex polyhedron that can only translate, and the obstacles are polyhedra in $\R^3$.
 We denote the total number of vertices of the obstacles by $n$.
 Then the total number of edges and faces of the obstacles is $\Theta(n)$ as well.
 The number of vertices of the robot is assumed constant.

-As will be explained below in more detail, the complexity of $\mathcal F$ is asymptotically determined by the number of triple contacts between the robot and obstacles, i.e.~the number of free placements in which three distinct robot features (vertices, edges, or faces) simultaneously make contact with three distinct obstacle features.
+As will be explained below in more detail, the complexity of $\mathcal F$ is asymptotically determined by the number of triple contacts between the robot and obstacles, i.e., the number of free placements in which three distinct robot features (vertices, edges, or faces) simultaneously make contact with three distinct obstacle features.

 Hence, a trivial upper bound for the complexity of the free space is $O(n^3)$.
 Aronov and Sharir \cite{AS} improved the upper bound to $O(n^2\log n)$.
-Halperin and Yap \cite{HYconf,HY} studied the cases where the robot is a ``flat'' convex polygon and a three-dimensional box.
+Halperin and Yap \cite{HY} studied the case where the robot is a ``flat'' convex polygon, as well as the case where the robot is a three-dimensional axis-parallel box (or simply, a ``box'').
 For both these cases they derived an upper bound of $O(n^2\alpha(n))$, where $\alpha(n)$ is the very slow-growing inverse Ackermann function.
 The inverse-Ackermann factor arises from consideration of upper and lower envelopes of segments.

 Halperin and Yap \cite{HY} also proved that if the robot is a rectangle and the obstacles are $n$ \emph{lines}, then the complexity of $\mathcal F$ is $O(n^2)$.